sebasmonia/panda/README.md

 4. `panda-less-messages` means the package won't display as many messages in the echo area.
    You can still read them all in the package's log buffer

-5. The pair `panda-open-status-after-build` and `open-status-after-deploy default` to 'ask.
+5. The pair `panda-open-status-after-build` and `panda-open-status-after-deploy` default to 'ask.
    Their names are quite self-explanatory.
 I have them set to t so whenever I queue a build or deploy, the status buffer for the relevant project opens up and I can check the progress.